-I’m one of the Directors of UK Landlord Tax and I’m also a landlord myself.
-Capital gains tax is one of the complexities that can make owning property in the UK a challenge, especially if you’re based overseas.
-It’s vital to be aware, build a strategy and to get expert advice.
-Our team are ready to answer your questions about CGT right now – give us a call.
+In addition to being a director of UK Landlord Tax, I’m also a landlord.
+If you’re based overseas, capital gains tax can make owning property in the UK a challenge.
+Being aware, building a strategy, and seeking expert advice is crucial.
+We can answer your questions about CGT right now – give us a call.

 Don’t let CGT make selling your UK property a chore

 Calculating your capital gains tax before you sell

 Before selling your property, it’s important to know how much capital gains tax you will owe.
 Our team can help you determine your tax liability and discuss your options before you sell so that you know exactly what CGT liability is.
 The CGT calculation will need to be done if you have already sold the property.
 After the sale has been completed, you must report the gain made to HMRC and pay any taxes due within 60 days.